Claudiu19200/bank-app-demo/README.md

 - an option to loan money if in their transactional history exist a sum of money that is 10% from their loan
 - an option to delete the account
 - a timer if they do not do an action in 5 minutes and the account is logged out
-- a small evidence about how much money they deposit it , how much withdrawals they have and interest rate(
+- a small evidence about how much money they deposit it , how much withdrawals they have and interest rate

+This project put a lot accent on ES6 features and I learned the essential elements from this .